idcrook/i-dotfiles/rustlang/README.md

 -----

 ```
-# should already be done by homebrew
+# next line should already be done by homebrew
 brew install rustup-init

-# accept defaults, except for dotfile edits
+# Customize installation, and do not modify PATH variables
 rustup-init
 ```